mwarman/sample-react-stack/README.md

 ### `npm run build`

 Builds the application for production.
 The distribution files are located in the `./build` directory.
 The files are optimized for production mode.
 The build is minified and filenames include hashes.

+Linting is performed as part of the build process.
+Use this command to inspect your changes prior to opening a PR.

 ### `npm start`